DataDog/osv-scanner/README.md

 ## Limitations of OSV-Scanner

-OSV scanner reads package manager dependencies declarations files or their lock files.
-It means OSV can only scan dependencies which are declared using a standard and enforced way in each supported dependency manager.
+OSV scanner reads package manager dependencies declaration files or their lock files.
+It means OSV can only scan dependencies which are declared in a standard and enforced way by each supported dependency manager.

 We will detail here known limitations.